"I don't care for the heels", she said.

 "Think of this piece of twig as your neighbor.

-And think of this twig as his father.
+And think of the twig behind him as his father.

 We usually count someone's age as the time elapsed since they were born.
 That would just be the length of this one twig.